 The Montessori Classroom is a specially prepared environment filled with materials which allow children to develop skills in specific curriculum areas such as: Practical Life, Sensorial, Language, Math, Art, Music, and Geography as well as learning crucial social skills through Grace and Courtesy.
 Most importantly, children at IMS cultivate a love of learning.

 Key Components of the IMS Classroom

-- Independence – Children are encouraged to become independent in all areas of the classroom.
+Children are encouraged to become independent in all areas of the classroom.
 This starts with our youngest students mastering practical life skills, and care of self.
 As children progress in our program and are drawn to particular materials , the Montessori-trained teacher provides direct instruction.
-After that, the child begins to work with the materials independently.
+After a lesson has been given, the child begins to work with the materials independently.
 The ability to work individually with self-correcting materials promotes independent learning.
 The sequential display of materials, which advance in degree of difficulty and subtlety, encourage children to challenge themselves toward their personal best.